Each spring, nature provides foods that gently support the digestive system.

 Bitter Greens and Digestive Enzyme StimulationBitter greens are some of the most beneficial spring foods for digestion.

 Vegetables such as dandelion greens, arugula, mustard greens, and radicchio contain natural bitter compounds that activate taste receptors on the tongue.
-These receptors signal the digestive system to increase the production of stomach acid, digestive enzymes, and bile.
+These receptors signal the digestive system to increase the production of digestive juices, enzymes, and bile.

 This process can help: